 B. What is the opposite of silly talk?
 Meaningful talk.
 Be sure to have meaningful, deep conversations with others.
-The majority of your conversations should be jokes or surface talk.
+The majority of your conversations should not be jokes or surface talk.
 Empty talk accomplishes nothing of eternal value.

 C. Control ourselves.
 Consider whether or not your “harmless” jokes are going to hurt others.
 Is it a bad testimony?
 Does it tear others down?
 Are we being rude or misleading others?
 Does it build us up?
 Hurting others and then laughing doesn’t make it any better.
 Once we say something, we can’t take it back.

 4. Course jesting.
 This refers to harsh joking, the kind that hurts other people.
 It is unedifying and not pleasant to listen to.
 Sometimes there are 1-2 people engaging in it while everyone else sits around uncomfortably noticing that their laughs are hurtful and degrading.

 5. Our speech is important.
 Those were all kinds of speech we are to avoid, but we are to replace those with giving of thanks.
 Let our words be glorifying to God, focused on the gifts and grace He has given to us.
 Let it be testimonies of His grace in our lives.
 Use our words positively instead of negatively.

 6. Paul gives a strong warning.
 The wicked people are not saved, don’t belong to God, will not go to heaven, and are sons of disobedience.
 Some people may come along and say that if we have confessed our sins and are saved, we need not worry to much.
 “Don’t stress yourself out,” they say.